sarsamurmu/reboost/docs/configurations.md

   - Use mode `1` if you don't mind live binding.
   - Use mode `2` if you want to use CommonJS and also want live binding.
 - If you know that every module you are using in your project are ES modules (including your dependencies), use mode `0`.
-It will increase the performance.
+It will increase performance.

 ##### `commonJSInterop.include`
 Type: `Matcher`

-Files to transform to support the interoperability.
+Files to transform to support interoperability.
 This option only makes sense in mode `2`, it has no effects on mode `1`.
 When set to mode `2`, this option defaults to `/node_modules|\.cjs/`, meaning that every file in `node_modules` directory and files which has `.cjs` extension will be transformed to support interoperability.